 The USA officially decided in July 2010 to target the revenue coming from mines under the control of rebel groups.
 Such mines have then seen their market access obstructed.

 Conflict Minerals Regulations started in the USA during the Obama administration, and the following governments maintained the effort.

-The European Union has also taken a similar initiative by publishing its conflict minerals regulation in 2017.
+The European Union also took a similar initiative by publishing its conflict minerals regulation in 2017.